farzadgo/farzadgo/README.md

 ### Hi there 👋

-Here is the list of web development and design (HTML & CSS ...) projects I’ve worked on..
+Here is the list of web development [+ design] projects I’ve worked on..

 | Year | Title | Stack | Link |
 |:----:|:----- |:---------- |:----:|